1. About benzoyl peroxide

 There are some self-help tips that you may find useful:

-Do not ty to "clean out" blackheads or squeeze spots.
+- do not try to "clean out" blackheads or squeeze spots.
 This can make them worse and cause permanent scarring